Impact of complex spatial population structure on early and long-term adaptation in rugged fitness landscapes: Model and methods

+\paragraph{Beyond rare migrations.} In the rare migration regime, the separation of timescales allows one to treat the fixation or extinction of a given mutant within a deme separately from mutation spread across demes.
+This simplified treatment is not possible for more frequent migrations.
+In addition, in our individual-based model, under frequent asymmetric migrations, some deme steady-state sizes may exceed $C$, which prevents division there.
+This may or may not be realistic, and strongly depends on how deme size regulation is implemented (recall that we implemented it on division rate).
+Wright-Fisher sampling does not lead to such issues, but requires choosing how sampling is coupled to spatial structure.

-\paragraph{Beyond rare migrations.} To go beyond the rare migration regime without artifacts, we use the serial dilution model introduced in \cite{abbara2023frequent}, where demes undergo phases of local exponential growth followed by events of dilution and migration, modeling serial passage with spatial structure.
-Specifically, we use multinomial sampling to perform dilution and migration events, and we choose the convention where all demes contribute by $C$ to the next bottleneck (see the Supplementary Material of \cite{abbara2023frequent} for details).
-We take a growth time $t=1$ to have an equivalence with the structured Wright-Fisher model \cite{abbara2023frequent}.
-Then, under rare migrations, this model gives results that are fully consistent with that of~\cite{Marrec21}, with the within-deme fixation probability given by \cref{eq:fix_deme_wf} instead of \cref{eq:fix_deme_moran}, see Ref.~\cite{abbara2023frequent}.
+Ref.~\cite{abbara2023frequent} introduced a serial dilution model, where demes undergo local exponential growth followed by events of dilution and migration, modeling serial passage with spatial structure.
+This model is equivalent to a structured Wright-Fisher model when choosing a growth time $t=1$ \cite{abbara2023frequent}.
+Futhermore, Ref.~\cite{abbara2023frequent} considered different ways of coupling sampling to spatial structure, and showed that they gave similar results for large demes and moderate selection.
+Thus motivated, we employ the model of~\cite{abbara2023frequent} with growth time $t=1$.
+We use multinomial sampling to perform dilution and migration events, and we choose the convention where all demes contribute by $C$ to the next bottleneck (see the Supplementary Material of \cite{abbara2023frequent} for details).
+Under rare migrations, this model gives results that are fully consistent with that of~\cite{Marrec21}, with the within-deme fixation probability given by \cref{eq:fix_deme_wf} instead of \cref{eq:fix_deme_moran}, see Ref.~\cite{abbara2023frequent}.
 Analytical expressions of the fixation probability beyond the rare migration regime are only available within the branching process approximation, which holds for slightly beneficial mutants \cite{abbara2023frequent}.
 Here, we aim to include neutral and deleterious ones.
-Hence, we estimate the fixation probability for the specific $f_i$ and $f_j$ in our fitness landscapes by performing simulations of the serial dilution model.
+Hence, we estimate the fixation probability for the specific $f_i$ and $f_j$ in our fitness landscapes by performing simulations of the structured Wright-Fisher model.